Elizabeth Randles: Biography

 Elizabeth Randles, also known as Bessy, was born on 1 August 1800 in Wrexham, north Wales.
 Her father, Edward Randles, the organist at the Holywell parish church of St. James, lost his sight at the age of three as a result of small pox.
-Perhaps due to his lack of sight, his parents placed him to be trained under the blind harpist John Parry, whom he excelled under.
-Randles was the youngest of Randles' several children including her brother Edward, who would become a subsequent organist at the parish church.
+Perhaps due to his lack of sight, his parents placed him to be trained under the blind harpist John Parry, under whom he excelled.
+Elizabeth was the youngest of Edward's several children including her brother, also named Edward, who would become a subsequent organist at the parish church.

 At the age of sixteen months, Randles enjoyed pressing keys on the piano and attempting to "pick out a melody".
 One day, while Randles was ill, he noticed someone attempting to play Blue Bells of Scotland on the nearby piano.
 Assuming it was one of his older children, he requested they stopped and was surprised to find it was Randles who was playing.
 Due to her age, she needed to hit each key with the side of the hand.
 He discovered that she could play the basic melody for both the Blue Bells of Scotland and Charley over the water.
 Her father decided to start teaching her some other simple tunes and the musical notes.
 Before she could talk, she had the ability to recognise notes and press the piano keys which related to them.
 Her father went on to teach Randles the melody to the Welsh folk song, Ar hyd y nos.
 Randles also attempted to play the chords so her father ended up teaching her the full piece.

 During the summer of 1802, Wrexham was visited by a troupe of travelling comedians.
 One of the leaders, who had heard Randles play, requested that she performed with them.
 Before the age of two, she joined the troupe at Wrexham theatre to play Ar hyd y nos and The Downfall of Paris.
 There, she played her pieces with an apple and slice of cake on either side of the piano, receiving both when she finished for playing well.
 Over the next nine months, Randles played at the houses of Sir Watkin Williams-Wynn, Lady Dungannon and Lady Cunliffe.
 Williams-Wynn proposed that Randles play in a Wrexham concert during the spring of 1803, under the direction of the Welsh harpist John Parry.
 The concert was postponed a number of times due to the illness of Randles' mother, who insisted they carry on without her.
 On the night of the concert, Randles' mother died, after hearing that it was a success.